-OF THE SECURITIES EXCHANGE ACT OF 19 934 For the fiscal year ended December 31, 2014 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to 000-5438 39 Commission file number GENIUS BRANDS INTER RNATIONAL, INC. (Exact name of registrant as s specified in its charter) Nevada 20-4118216 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) · · · · · · · · · · · · · · · · · · · 9401 Wilshire Bou Beverly Hills 310-273-4.
-(Address and telephone number of principal executive offices) (Former name, former address and former fis scal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: none Securities registered pursuant to Section 12(g) of the Act: common stock, p oar value \$0.001 per share.
-Indicate by check mark if the registrant is a well-known seasoned issuer, as s defined in Rule 405 of the Securities Act.
-Yes \Box No ⊠ Indicate by check mark if the registrant is not required to file reports pursua ant to Section 13 or Section 15(d) of the Act.
-Yes I No ⊠ Indicate by check mark whether the registrant (1) has filed all reports request of 1934 during the past 12 months (or for such shorter period that subject to such filing requirements for the past 90 days.
-Yes 🖾 No Indicate by check mark whether the registrant has submitted electronically File required to be submitted and posted pursuant to Rule 405 of Regulation the registrant was required to submit and post such files).
-Yes \square No on S-T during the preceding 12 months (or such shor Indicate by check mark if disclosure of delinquent filers pursuant to Iten contained, to the best of the registrant's knowledge, in the definitive prox this Form 10-K or amendment to Form 10-K. \Box Indicate by check mark whether the registrant is a large accelerated filer company.
-See definitions of "large accelerated filer," "accelerated filer," an (Check one): Large accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company X Indicate by check mark whether the registrant is a shell company (as define d in Rule 12b-2 of the Exchange Act).
-Yes \Box No) 🗵 The aggregate market value of the voting and non-voting common equity common stock reported on the OTC Bulletin Board on June 30, 2014 was e of the issuer As of March 27, 2015, there were 6,374,450 shares of common stock outs tanding.
+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2015

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number

+GENIUS BRANDS INTERNATIONAL, INC.

+(Exact name of registrant as specified in its charter)

+Nevada

+(State or other jurisdiction of incorporation or organization)

+20-4118216 (I.R.S.
+Employer Identification No.)

+301 N. Canon Drive, Suite 305 Beverly Hills, CA 90210 310-273-4222

+(Address and telephone number of principal executive offices)

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act: none

+Securities registered pursuant to Section 12(g) of the Act: common stock, par value \$0.001 per share.

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes  No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or such shorter period that the registrant was required to submit and post such files).
+Yes \square No \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in the definitive proxy or information statement incorporated by reference in Part III of this Form 10-K or amendment to Form 10-K. \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a small reporting company.
+See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer (Do not check if a smaller reporting company) \Box Smaller reporting company \boxtimes

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes  No 🖾

+The aggregate market value of the registrant's voting and non-voting common stock held by non-affiliates of the registrant (without admitting that any person whose shares are not included in such calculation is an affiliate) computed based upon the last sale price of the registrant's common stock as reported on the OTCQB on June 30, 2015 was \$7,689,334.

+As of March 29, 2016, there were 11,319,450 shares of the registrant's common stock outstanding.